patiphan2000/full-stack-todo/README.md

-# Full Stack Web Development in the Cloud
+# Full Stack To-Do Web Application

-This repository contains the source code for the [Full Stack Web Development in the Cloud](https://youtu.be/OUzaUJ3gEug) course.
+This project is a part of Software Achitechture course that developed by following the [Full Stack Web Development in the Cloud tutorial](https://youtu.be/OUzaUJ3gEug)

 ## Architecture